Across the Universe: Other versions

 The song was released as a single in 1988 from album Let It Be by Laibach with a music video appearing in next year.

 In 1998, Fiona Apple recorded and released the song as part of the Pleasantville motion picture soundtrack.
 Pitchfork named it Apple's best cover, highlighting how it suits the film.

 In 2002, Rufus Wainwright recorded a cover version for the film I Am Sam.
+In 2017, the song reached number 71 on the midweek UK Singles Chart Update.

 In 2005, Alicia Keys, Alison Krauss, Billie Joe Armstrong, Bono, Brian Wilson, Norah Jones, Steven Tyler, Stevie Wonder, Tim McGraw and Velvet Revolver performed a cover at the 47th Grammy Awards.
 The performance was recorded as a tribute to the 2004 tsunami victims.
 It was released on 13 February 2005 and debuted at number 22 on the Billboard Hot 100 chart as a digital download.

 In 2011, Beady Eye released a cover of "Across the Universe" as a charity single available to download through their website from 4 April 2011 until 17 April 2011.
 All proceeds from the sale of the track went directly toward the British Red Cross Japan Tsunami Appeal.
 The single charted at #88 in the UK.

-In 2019, Norwegian singer Aurora recorded a Like a Version for Australian radio station Triple J. In 2023, this version was voted by the public as one of the 100 best Like a Versions of all time.
+In 2019, Norwegian singer Aurora recorded a Like a Version for Australian radio station Triple J. In 2023, the cover placed 86th in the Hottest 100 of Like a Version.